zSayf/GoGreener-CommitArt-/README.md

 Completing these steps first will prevent 99% of common issues.

-#### Step 1: Fork This Repository
+#### Step 1: Create a New, Blank Private Repository on GitHub

-Click the **"Fork"** button at the top-right of this page.
-This creates your own personal copy of the project under your GitHub account.

-#### Step 2: Make Your Forked Repository Private (Crucial!)

-To keep the scripted commit history hidden from your public profile, you must make your newly forked repository private.
+To keep the scripted commit history hidden, you must use a **private** repository.
+Since you cannot make a fork private, the correct way is to create a fresh one.

-1. On the page of your forked repository, go to **Settings**.
-2. Scroll down to the **"Danger Zone"**.
-3. Find "Change repository visibility" and click the **"Change visibility"** button.
-4. Select **"Make private"** and follow the on-screen instructions to confirm.
+1. On GitHub, click the `+` icon in the top right and select **"New repository"**.
+2. Give it a name (e.g., `my-commit-art`).
+3. Crucially, select the **"Private"** option.
+4.  **Do NOT** initialize it with a README, .gitignore, or license file.
+It should be completely empty.
+5. Click **"Create repository"**.

-#### Step 3: Enable Private Contributions on Your Profile
+#### Step 2: Enable Private Contributions on Your Profile

-For the art to be visible on your public profile, you must enable a key setting.
+For the art to be visible on your public profile, you must enable this key setting.

 1. Go to your main GitHub profile page.
 2. Find your contribution graph and click the **"Contribution settings"** dropdown menu.